axelk2014/axelk2014.github.io/_posts/2017-05-31-the-weather.md

 description: An investigation on the accuracy of BOM forecasts
 ---

-Work in progress - post continually update.
+Work in progress - post continually updates.

 To answer the question: How accurate is the weather forecast 6 days out?